 Beyond Washington, here’s a listing of the achievements of individual states and the extent to which they are boosting solar power use in the US.
 President Trump taxed the solar industry with 30 percent import tariffs (implemented in 2017, scheduled to drop to 15 percent by 2021), while subsidizing coal.
 Still, renewable energy has become efficient enough to remain the fastest growing source of new energy production in the US.
 And the markets that are growing most quickly are the “emerging ones” (outside the top ten early-adopting states).
 Find out if your state is competitive with others, and “keep up with the Joneses”!

-I spoke with professionals at two local solar companies to get a sense of what to expect during the buying process, the benefits of going solar and common misconceptions surrounding the industry.
+I spoke with professionals at two Seattle-based solar companies to get a sense of what customers can expect from a home solar system.
 Stu Frothingham, Communications Director at Puget Sound Solar, said everyone’s path is a little different based on what they are looking to get out of home solar panels.

 “We like to get a gauge of the project early on,” Frothingham said.
 “What are they looking for?
 Are they trying to be totally off the grid, just trying to green up their lives, save some money?
 We try to match up with what they are doing.”